rags/toggle-test/README.md

 Toggle Test [![Build Status](https://travis-ci.org/rags/toggle-test.png?branch=master)](https://travis-ci.org/rags/toggle-test)
 ===========

+Toggle Test allows you quick between test and source files.
+This is a very useful feature to have when you are [TDD](http://en.wikipedia.org/wiki/Test-driven_development)ing.
-Toggle test provides IntelliJ like test toggle functionality.
+Test Toggle is similar to test toggle functionality provided by IntelliJ/pycharm/resharper.

-It presents the user with choices in case there are multiple matches (Ex: You have integration and unit test for the same source file ).
+**Features:**
+* Test Toggle allows you quick navigate between test and source files, without having to remember file paths.
-It creates the file (test or source), along with the entire directory hierarchy if the file does not exist.
+* It creates the the test or source file you are trying to navigate to (along the entire directory hierarchy) if it does not already exist.
+* Sometimes there might be mutiple test files for a given source (Ex: Unit and Integration test).
+Test Toggle presents the user with choices whenever there is multiple matches and navigates to the chosen file (creating it of required).
+* Test Toggle is language/tech stack agnostic.
+So it can work with your rails, python, scala or any other project.
+* You can work with multiple such projects at the same time.

 Installing